MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_CreateEXTA.md

   1. Select **Create ad**.
   1. Choose an **Ad group** from the dropdown list.
   1. For **Ad type**, select **Expanded text ad**.
-  1. Enter your landing page URL in the **Final URL** box. **Note**: Your final URL — including prefix (e.g., "www."), suffix (e.g., ".com"), and any [tracking templates](hlp_BA_CONC_GoogleAnalytics.md) — must be no longer than 2,048 characters.
+  1. Enter your landing page URL in the **Final URL** box. **Note**: Your final URL â€” including prefix (e.g., "www."), suffix (e.g., ".com"), and any [tracking templates](hlp_BA_CONC_GoogleAnalytics.md) â€” must be no longer than 2,048 characters.
 However, your final URL *domain* (everything in your final URL before the first slash or tracking template) must be no longer than 67 characters.
   1. Enter three parts of your ad title, each up to 30 characters long.
 The third title is optional.
   1. Similarly, you can also enter two parts of the URL path customers will see in your ad, each up to 15 characters long.
   1. Enter the ad text to appear below the path, up to 180 characters long (up to two 90-character descriptions).
 The second description is optional.